JonnyHaystack/HayBox/README.md

 not plugged into a console, the default is **XInput**, which should work plug-and-play with most PC games.
 Other backends are selected by holding one of the following buttons on plugin:
-- X - Nintendo Switch USB mode (also sets initial game mode to Ultimate mode)
+- RF2 (X) - Nintendo Switch USB mode (also sets initial game mode to Ultimate mode)
-- Z - DInput mode (only recommended for games which don't support XInput)
+- RF3 (Z) - DInput mode (only recommended for games which don't support XInput)

 On Arduino/AVR, the **DInput** backend is selected if a USB connection is detected.
 Otherwise, it defaults to GameCube backend, unless another backend is manually selected by holding one of the following buttons on plugin:
-- A - GameCube backend with polling rate fix disabled (used for GCC adapters)
+- RT1 (A) - GameCube backend with polling rate fix disabled (used for GCC adapters)
-- C-Left - Nintendo 64 backend (60Hz polling rate)
+- RT3 (C-Left) - Nintendo 64 backend (60Hz polling rate)

 #### Game mode selection